Inhaled anesthetic (By breathing)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you or a family member have ever had a reaction, such as malignant hyperthermia (a dangerous rise in body temperature) to an anesthetic.
+- Tell your doctor if you or a family member has ever had malignant hyperthermia (a dangerous rise in body temperature) after receiving anesthesia.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects: